13th-Sammy/library-java/README.md

 - getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

 ViewBooks.java :-
 - Handles the GUI for viewing books.
-It is a JPanel. <br>
+It is a JPanel.
+Inside it there are <br>
+more JPanels for showing different parts of the page as mentioned below. <br>
-- Creates a bookPanel to hold each Book info in a block inside. <br>
+- Creates a booksPanel inside ViewBooks JPanel. booksPanel will have <br>
+more Jpanels called blocks inside it. <br>
 - Iterates over Book collection and prints each book info in a block <br>
-inside bookPanel.
+inside booksPanel. <br>
+- Adds scrollpane to ViewBooks JPanel. <br>
-- Has a back button to switch panel back to menuPanel. <br>
+- Adds backButton to bottomPanel JPanel and adds that to ViewBooks JPanel. <br>
+backButton switches contentPane to menuPanel.